The cartoonists who helped take down a Malaysian prime minister

 Both men said that, while they felt considerably freer under the new government, true reform has yet to be delivered.

-Zunar has faced considerable restrictions on his work in the past, struggling against Malaysia's often draconian laws on speech and expression.
+Zunar has faced considerable restrictions on his work in the past, struggling against Malaysia's laws on speech and expression.
 Credit: Zunar

 "(The government is) more tolerant toward online dissent and criticism -- and even insults," Fahmi said, despite the fact that the "online content" law used to prosecute him is still on the books.